-Knotweed (Polygonum spp.) is a highly invasive, herbaceous perennial plant native to Japan, China, and Korea.
-It is listed by the World Conservation Union as one of the world’s 100 worst invasive species for good reason.
-It frequently colonizes riparian areas (near stream and river banks), roadsides, and areas of human disturbance.
-With its fast growth, and expansive root mass, it outcompetes and replaces native vegetation.
+Knotweed (Polygonum spp.) is a highly invasive, perennial plant native to Japan, China, and Korea.
+The World Conservation Union lists it as one of the world’s 100 worst invasive species for good reason.
+It colonizes streamsides, roadsides, and areas of human disturbance.
+With its fast growth and expansive root mass, it outcompetes and replaces native vegetation.

-Knotweed spreads very rapidly through streams and rivers because it can create a new plant from a small fragment of its root or stem.
+Knotweed spreads rapidly along streams and rivers because it can create a new plant from a small fragment of its root or stem.
 This is why cutting is not a recommended method for removal.
 New plants can grow from any root or stem pieces left behind.
-After a flood event, where one established knotweed plant can be broken up and transported downstream, a watershed wide outbreak can result.
-This in turn can result in degraded water quality and ultimately an ecosystem with decreased biodiversity.
+After a flood, an established knotweed plant can break up and transplant downstream.
+In this manner, a watershed-wide outbreak can result from a small infestation.
+This in turn can cause degraded water quality and ultimately an ecosystem with less biodiversity.
 Of particular importance here in Multnomah County is the Sandy River.
-Being one of few remaining Salmon bearing river systems that flows freely from source to sea, with no dams to block salmon migration.
+It’s one of the few remaining salmon-bearing river systems that flows freely from source to sea, with no dams to block salmon migration.
 The management of knotweed is critical to maintaining the health of this watershed.

-The three main varieties of Knotweed are Japanese, Himalayan, giant and a hybrid of Japanese and giant called bohemian Knotweed.
-Himalayan knotweed grows up to 6 feet tall, Japanese can reach 12 feet tall and giant knotweed can grow up to 15 feet tall.
+The main varieties of Knotweed are Japanese, Himalayan, giant and a hybrid of Japanese and giant called bohemian Knotweed.
+Himalayan knotweed grows up to 6 feet tall.
+Japanese knotweed can reach 12 feet tall and giant knotweed can grow up to 15 feet tall.
 Japanese knotweed is by far the most common type of knotweed in the Pacific Northwest.
-Knotweed has hollow stems with distinct raised nodes that give it a very similar appearance to bamboo, though it is not closely related.
-While large mature plants have stems that can reach 9-12 feet each growing season, it is typical to see much smaller plants in the shade or when they’re young.
+Knotweed has hollow stems with distinct raised nodes that give it a very similar appearance to bamboo, though they are not closely related.
+While large mature plants can grow tall each growing season, it is typical to see much smaller plants in the shade or when they’re young.
 The flowers are small, creamy white, blooming in late summer and early autumn.
-It is a herbaceous plant which dies back to the ground every winter, but comes back bigger and stronger the following summer.
+It is an herbaceous plant that dies back to the ground every winter, but comes back bigger and stronger the following summer.

 Knotweed evolved to withstand volcanic eruptions and is notoriously hard to kill.
-Free treatment is available for knotweed found in streamside areas.
-If you have found a knotweed patch in an upland area and wish to control it, first off understand that knotweed is not an easy plant to control.
-The extensive underground rhizome system can sustain the plant even when the above ground growth is removed.
-Therefore, targeting the rhizomes is critical to the eradication of knotweed.
+Free treatment is available for knotweed found in along streams.
+If you have found a knotweed patch in an upland area and wish to control it, know that knotweed is not easy to control.
+The extensive underground root system can sustain the plant even when the above ground growth is removed.
+Therefore, targeting the root system is critical to the management of knotweed.
 This is best achieved using a chemical treatment.
-Currently, our treatment protocol consists of a foliar application of an aquatically formulated herbicide containing Imazapyr in late summer or early fall.
+EMSWCD offers free consultation in these situations.

 If you choose to use herbicides, always read the entire label and carefully follow the instructions.
-Adhere to the label requirements for application, mixing, and loading setbacks from wells, perennial and intermittent streams and rivers, and other water bodies.
+Adhere to the label requirements for application, mixing, and loading setbacks from wells, streams and rivers, and other water bodies.
 Always wear appropriate protective clothing and gear.

 To see more photos of knotweed click here